-Here’s a quick story on one of the pivotal moments when I didn’t bite my tongue:
+A quick story on one of the pivotal moments when I didn’t bite my tongue:

-Over a decade ago, I was one of the only young women of color sitting with a group discussing racism during our staff training.
-A white woman, who was higher on the staff hierarchy along with her salary, shared about her experiences of reverse racism (!!).
-Her example was, getting made fun of her dancing for being a white woman.
-There was a pause in the room, but no one spoke up until I broke the pause and said that reverse racism doesn’t exist.
-That racism is a system where there is power and control over specific peoples.
-That was the moment I realized that people will stay quiet to avoid conflict and to soothe certain peoples’ feelings.
-That was a moment I decided that I would speak the truth out loud and bring along compassion, grace, and my thought-provoking voice.
+There was a pause in the room, but no one spoke up until I broke the silence and blurted that reverse racism doesn’t exist.
+That was the moment I realized that people will stay quiet to avoid conflict and spare certain peoples’ feelings.
+That was the moment I decided that I would not be afraid of conflict and speak the truth with compassion, grace, and power.

 Heritage Mezcal Podcast